 3. Meeting your Needs

-You have five genetic needs: survival, power, love and belonging, fun, and freedom.
+You have five genetic needs: survival, power (achievement and acknowledgment), love and belonging, fun, and freedom.
 Everyone has the same five needs to varying degrees.
 If you can meet those needs successfully you will be confident and happy.

 4. Focus on what you can Control